connormurphy798/Flexle.jl/benchmarking.md

-# NOTICE: WORK IN PROGRESS

-This benchmarking document is a work in progress.
-In its current state, it should not be used as a reference for Flexle performance.

-## Benchmarking
+# Flexle benchmarking

 Flexle.jl is a performance-focused package.
-Below are several benchmarks comparing the runtime of various Flexle operations to their StatsBase.jl equivalents.[^3]

-[^3]: See `test/test_runtime.jl` for code used to generate these graphs.
+Below are several benchmarks comparing the runtime of various Flexle operations to their StatsBase.jl equivalents.
+See `test/test_runtime.jl` for code used to generate these graphs.

-### Sampling
+## Sampling

 To assess raw sampling performance, we measured time to sample from a random weights vector (weights drawn from a uniform distribution between 0 and 1) of size $10^k$ for $k \in [1 ..
 6]$.
 Graphs show mean time in nanoseconds to perform a single